3geek14/Realms/Omnibus.md

 - __Caveats:__ [Regeneration](#regeneration-caveat), [Advanced
 Regeneration](#advanced-regeneration)

-This spell grants an advanced regeneration which will return a character to life from scalping.
+This spell grants an advanced regeneration which [returns]{.new} a character to life from scalping [only]{.new}.
 After regenerating in this fashion, the material component becomes the spellcaster's new scalp token.

 [__Regeneration__ (5th Circle)]{#regeneration-spell}